FueledByGoogle/Plants/README.md

 # Pocket

 An IOS app to track your daily expenses.
-All UI designed programmatically without storyboard or SwiftUI. **Currently prioritising a new photography app over Pocket, happy with what I've learned so far creating this app and will be using this as a basis for the new photography app.
+All UI designed programmatically without storyboard or SwiftUI. **Currently prioritizing a new photography app over Pocket, happy with what I've learned so far creating this app and will be using this as a basis for the new photography app.
 (With improvements of course)**

 ## Longterm Goals
 - Exportable data.